 Winter Snow Cold

+Nebraska is in the northern half of the United States.
+We get winter.Because there is no mountain range directly to the north or south, there is usually a breeze or gusty wind.
+In late summer, it is a hot wind.
+In the winter, well, it can be – stupid.
 Any time after the first of October, it can get down to freezing (32F) but usually only overnight or for a couple days.
-Leaves could still be on trees as fall (autumn).
-It has already snowed early in October.
+Leaves could still be on trees as Fall (Autumn).
+It has snowed early in October.
 Ice storms can happen around then too.
-Halloween was cancelled one year.
 An early snow doesn’t usually hang around long because the ground is not frozen – yet.

 Snow in early fall.
 Four seasons in one day.